Insuring and shipping a luxury watch: Complete guide 2026

 Vintage watch without original receipt

-The four accepted modes of proof:
+The 4 accepted forms of evidence:

 3. Proof of transaction on the marketplace: screenshot of the payment confirmation, order history